 A Substantial Equivalence (SE) Report can be submitted by any manufacturer for any new tobacco product seeking an FDA substantially equivalent order, under section 905(j) of the Federal Food, Drug, and Cosmetic (FD&C) Act.
 A substantially equivalent tobacco product is one that has been found by FDA to have either the same characteristics as a predicate product or has different characteristics than the predicate tobacco product but the Substantial Equivalence Report demonstrates that the new product does not raise different questions of public health.
 A predicate tobacco product is one that was commercially marketed (other than for test marketing) in the United States as of Feb.
 15, 2007, or is a product previously found to be substantially equivalent by FDA.

 Note: *New tobacco products commercially marketed after February 15, 2007 but before March 22, 2011 with an SE Report submitted by March 22, 2011 are known as provisional SE tobacco products— these may continue to be marketed unless FDA issues an order that the new product is not substantially equivalent.

 - Determine a predicate product.

-- Reviewing Decision Summaries for previously issued Substantial Equivalence Marketing Orders may provide helpful information.
+- Reviewing decision summaries for previously issued Substantial Equivalence Marketing Orders may also provide helpful information.

 - Listing of design features